The dangers of lithium ion batteries are often underestimated—until something goes wrong.

 Shipping Criteria

-- Total number of batteries or cells shipped in a single package
+- Number of batteries or cells per package

 What Documentation Do I Need to Ship Lithium Ion Batteries?